 Any educator understands that a lot of their time is spent working on lesson plans and grading outside of the classroom.
 That lecture or long school day is only the beginning of a long work day.
 But the outside work is just as important to make sure students are receiving the best education they can get.
 The process outside of school doesn’t have to be a grueling affair.
 Now that the school year has begun, it’s time to look at some of the proven IOS/Android apps for anyone who’s in the business of teaching young minds.

 Modern Teaching Methods

 Technology is an ever-present facet of modern day teaching.
-Technology works concurrently with more traditional methods of teaching.
-There are new forms of media that not only can you use to organize yourself, but to organize your students’ minds.
+The technology works concurrently with more traditional methods of teaching.
+There are new forms of media that not only can you use to organize yourself but to organize your students’ minds.

 - Edmondo: No longer are students confined to just interacting with their teachers at limited times.
 Both instructors and students are able to share files through the app.
 It’s a great place to submit homework, online tests and for teachers to provide real time feedback.

 - Educreations: An app like this blasts you right into the media age.
 It’s becoming a common method for visual learners to learn best through video tutorials.
 Educreations helps educators who teach from any location to create compelling videos.
 So if you need to create something for a class to look at home or through an online course, this is ideal.